 to contain your mint plant.

-Picture on the right /below is Tashkent Mint.
+Picture below is Tashkent Mint.

 PROPAGATING MINT FROM CUTTINGS AND ROOTS